 Activity: Elim Dune

-Included: Breakfast, Lunch, Dinner and Activity
+Included: Breakfast, Lunch, Dinner, Park Fees and Activity

 Day 6: Sesriem

-A pre-dawn start is essential as we want to catch the soft light of sunrise on the desert.
+A pre-dawn start is essential as we want to catch the soft light of sunrise over the desert.
 After driving into the heart of the dune field, we reach Sossusvlei itself by walking the last 5 km through the dunes.

 The walk in the cool of the morning is like nothing else.
 Soft sunlight is just beginning to play over the dunes, creating a sharp light and shadow contrast across the whole desert.
-Ancient mineral pans, stunted camel thorn trees and the chance of seeing a gemsbok, springbok or maybe an ostrich make for spectacular photo opportunities.
+Ancient mineral pans, stunted camel thorn trees and the chance of seeing a gemsbok, springbok or maybe an ostrich make for spectacular photographic opportunities.